-If applicable, the Architectural team member proposes the creation of an Architectural building information model (BIM) for the project.
-If created, the BIM is developed and coordinated in collaboration with the Engineering and M+M team members.
-Similarly to the development of the Implementation Documents, Sub-Team Meetings to coordinate the model may be necessary to fully integrate the design solutions and ensure that the project remains aligned with the Mission Statement.
+The Architectural team member implements the whole building energy model strategy and creates the architectural building information model (BIM) for the project in coordination with the Engineering and M+M team members.
+Similarly to the development of the Implementation Documents, Sub-Team Meetings to coordinate the model are necessary to fully integrate the design solutions and ensure that the project remains aligned with the Mission Statement.
+It is important that the Architectural team member is an active participant in these Sub-Team Meetings.